 Top tip: Invest in a baby gate so your older dog can have space from your puppy.
 They can get a bit much at times and pester your older dog.
 By giving your older dog time to rest and relax, you are limiting the chances of them not getting along.

-It’s also important to show your older dog they are still much loved and number one in the dog pecking order.
+It’s also important to show your older dog they are still much loved and number one in the dog pecking order as well as other needs living with an older dog.
 If you start to ignore your older dog in favour of the puppy, you really are going to put their nose out of joint!

 Your older dog will need time to adjust to the new family situation.
 By carefully managing their introduction, you give the new dog relationship the best chance of working out well.